Marketing is getting tougher.

 Mics are like wine.
 There’s a noticeable difference between the cheapest ones and everything else.
 But once you go beyond a certain price range, only connoisseurs can tell one from another.
 The difference in sound quality between a $40 mic and the ATR is immense.

 I also recommend getting a cheap boom arm like this one on Amazon for about $13.
 It's one of those low-cost, high-use purchases you won’t regret.
 A boom arm clamps to your desk so you can place your mic perfectly, giving you maximum audio quality and letting you move your hands naturally.

 Honorable mention: The Movo M1 USB lavalier microphone is great if you want a clip-on for that late night talk show vibe.

 You can spend 4 figures on something that would make Spielberg proud.
 But we’re talking value here, not price.
 By that standard, nothing beats the Logitech Brio Ultra HD.

 It’s about $200.
 Not exactly pocket change, but worth every cent.

 The video quality is awesome.
-It has bells and whistles that make automatic adjustments so the picture is always perfect, even if you know very little about cinematography.
-I use it for all of my own webinars and content videos.
+It makes automatic adjustments so the picture is always perfect, even if you don't know cinematography.
+I use it for all my own webinars and content videos.